msivak/Hourglass/README.md

 - Display to LCD
 - Switch turn LED feedback'
 - Ready to start mode

-Arduino features to implment:
-- Holding down a button to reset
-- Turn extensions done with the button
 - Sound issue
 - Display issues
+- Turn extensions done with the button
+- Holding down a button to reset

+Arduino features to implment:

+Abandoned Features:
+- Player names to input to Arduino
+- Keyboard to arduino input
+- Direct time input for each player

 Documentation to add:
 - BOM for parts
 - Installation instructions
 - Assembly instructions
-- Case models
 - Finalize code documentation